Do professionals really need coaches?

 I recently wrote about how checklists are used in many professions as an antidote for forgetfulness, a tool to conquer complexity and a way to limit unforeseen occurrences and consequences.
 In this TED talk, the same surgeon who wrote The Checklist Manifesto – Atul Gawande – looks at the effects of combining simple checklists for procedure and equipment with coaching for healthcare professionals in rural India*.

 For me, this talk provides good evidence as to why business professionals benefit from coaching just as much as athletes, if not more.
-Working with a coaches can:
+Working with a coach can:

 • Help you see your own reality (where you are and what you face);